sam-mininberg/coder-terraform-modules/README.md

-Terraform modules to use with Coder
+Terraform modules to use with Coder.
+Used Coder templates for Docker as a starting point.